Cneubauern/SemMod_Ontology/README.md

 # SemMod_Ontology
-Our Ontology on mineral water
+Our ontology on mineral water